 - Human resources services

 - Overarching financial services

-- o Information technology and communication services and support
+- Information technology and communication services and support

-- o Legal services
+- Legal services

-- o Communication and liaison services
+- Communication and liaison services

-- o Library services
+- Library services

-- o Postgraduate and International Office
+- Postgraduate Office

 - Overarching research support services

-- o Research grants to subcommittees A, B and C
+- Research grants to subcommittees A, B and C

-- o Bank costs and audit fees

-- o All insurance (e.g. accountability, assets and transit), excluding building insurance

-- Campus health services

-- Maties Sport and sports fields

-- InnovUS (support-related operational costs)

-- 2. Costs that form part of the ICRR, but were initially covered by the faculties/centres of responsibility and have to be recovered from the client/funder, amount to 27% of the surcharge and must be apportioned directly to the environment (academic and non-academic) where the third-stream income is earned.
+- Bank costs and audit fees - o All insurance (e.g. accountability, assets and transit), excluding building insurance - Campus health services - Maties Sport and sports fields - InnovUS (support-related operational costs) - 2.
+Costs that form part of the ICRR, but were initially covered by the faculties/centres of responsibility and have to be recovered from the client/funder, must be apportioned directly to the environment (academic and non-academic) where the third and fifth stream income is earned.